Siddharth-Saravanan/Software-Test-Effort-Estimation-Using-Ensemble-Learning/README.md

 1.  **Download the dataset:** The dataset used for this project is `02.desharnais.csv` from the PROMISE repository.
 You can download it directly from [this link](http://promise.site.uottawa.ca/SERepository/datasets/desharnais.arff) (note: it will download as an `.arff` file which may need to be converted to `.csv`, or you can find a `.csv` version online).
 Place the file in the project's root directory.

-2. Open `ensemble_try.ipynb` in Jupyter or Google Colab.
+2. Open `software_ensemble.ipynb` in Jupyter or Google Colab.

 3. Run the cells sequentially to load the data, train the models, and view the evaluation results.